panthomakos/sham/README.markdown

       end
     end

-## Parameter Shams
+## Parameter/Argument Shams

-You can also define shams for initializers that take parameters instead of attribute hashes.
-For example, if you had a `User` class:
+You can also define shams for initializers that take a list of arguments instead of an attribute hash.
+For example, if you had a `User` class.

-    # in lib/user.rb
+    # lib/user.rb
     class User
       attr_accessor :first, :last